sourav-chand/Task-Collaboration-App/README.md

 3. Set the environment variables in Vercel dashboard:
    - `MONGO_URI`: Your MongoDB connection string
    - `JWT_SECRET`: Your JWT secret key
-   - `NODE_ENV`: production
 4. Deploy the project

-Note: Socket.io functionality may not work in serverless environments.
-For full real-time features, use the Docker deployment.

 ### Project Structure